Pro Micro & Fio V3 Hookup Guide

 Step 4: Finding the Driver

-In the first window that pops up, click ‘Browse my computer for driver software’.
-On the next window, click ‘Browse…’ to search for the driver you just downloaded.
-It should be a folder named ‘SFE32U4_Drivers’.
-After you’ve selected the ‘driver’ folder, click OK, then select Next.
+In the first window that pops up, click 'Browse my computer for driver software'.
+On the next window, click 'Browse...' to search for the driver you just downloaded.
+It should be a folder named 'Arduino_Boards-master', in a subdirectory noted in step 1.
+After you’ve selected the 'driver' folder, click OK, then select Next.

 Windows will attempt to do its driver install thing, but not before complaining about the driver being unsigned.
 It’s safe to select 'Install this driver software anyway' on the warning dialog.